-A delicious Hawaiian party dip for your next luau or tropical get-together, where kamaboko (Japanese fishcake) is the star along with green onions and dashi.
-The perfect accompaniment to potato chips!
+Kamaboko dip is a delicious Hawaiian party dip for your next luau or tropical get-together, where Japanese fishcake (kamaboko) is the star along with green onions and dashi.
+Perfect when served with potato chips!

 Today I am sharing one of my favorite Hawaiian party dips and I couldn’t be more excited.
 I first have to give credit to Auntie Leona, who has been making Kamaboko Dip for us whenever we visit Oahu for, oh, since I can remember?
 This dish always has to make an appearance when we’re there, or else my brother would never forgive Auntie.

 Now, my kane and wahine, this is so simple to make.
 The hardest part will be tracking down some of the ingredients, but I’ve included links to buy the tricky ones and easy substitutions for others so you have absolutely no excuse not to go into your kitchen and make Kamaboko Dip right this instant (or in two days when your Amazon Prime order shows up at your door.)
 Plus, I’m sharing this recipe a full TWO WEEKS before Super Bowl which means it better be making an appearance in front of the TV on game day (along with these Bacon Wrapped Stuffed Dates, this Caramelized Fennel, White Bean & Gruyere Dip, this Mango Salsa and this Pastrami Pizza.)
 Just saying.